nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to edit the details of a member by specifying the member's name
-2. HEY MATEz searches for the member's name in the list
+2. HEY MATEz searches for the member's name in the currently displayed list of members
 3. HEY MATEz edits the corresponding member with the new details

 Use case ends.

 **Extensions**

 * 2a.
-Name specified does not exist in the list of members
+Name specified does not exist in the currently displayed list of members
     * 2a1.
 HEY MATEz shows an error message

 Use case ends.